To develop a new degree proposal and secure the necessary authorizations and approvals, please follow and review each of

-- Deliver PPR and the THECB form via interdepartmental mail or hand-deliver the completed PPR (original only) to the Vice Provost for Academic Programs.
+- Deliver PPR and the THECB form via interdepartmental mail or hand-deliver the completed PPR (original only) to Daniel Chang, Director for Academic Programs.

 - PPR documents that are not in original form will be returned to the academic unit, thus delaying the processing of the request.

-- After the original PPR is received by the Vice Provost for Academic Programs, the PPR will be placed the PPR in the Academic Programs Tracking System to ensure that the PPR is tracked throughout the authorization process with weekly updates on the status of the PPR.
+- After the original PPR is received by Daniel Chang, Director for Academic Programs, the PPR will be placed the PPR in the Academic Programs Tracking System to ensure that the PPR is tracked throughout the authorization process with weekly updates on the status of the PPR.
 Note: The weekly updates on the status of all academic programs on the University of Houston campus are e-mailed each Friday to all College Business Administrators.

 Step Two: Post-Preliminary Planning Review

 - Following Provosts’ Council approval of the PPR, the academic unit is to develop and complete the Full Proposal using the THECB Proposal Template (see THECB Proposal for a Doctoral Program for the Doctoral proposal template and THECB Proposal for a Bachelor's and Master's Degree for the Bachelor’s/Master’s proposal template).

-- Submit completed proposal to the Vice Provost for Academic Programs.
+- Submit completed proposal to Daniel Chang, Director for Academic Programs.

 Step Three: Full Proposal Review

-- Academic Programs will submit the Full Proposal for review by GPSC and/or UC.
+- The Director for Academic Programs will submit the Full Proposal for review by GPSC and/or UC.

 - The GPSC and/or UC recommendation to the Provost may be: (1) Approval with no concerns, (2) Approval - but with minor concerns to be considered by the Provosts’ Council, and (3) Major concerns and a rejection of the academic unit’s proposal to establish the new degree with a listing of the major concerns.